PROGRESS REPORT/THE VIEW AHEAD

 This section of the website will be updated throughout the project to provide users with an approximate two-week preview of upcoming construction and changes to the way in which drivers experience moving through the project area.
 Unforeseen emergencies or weather events may have an impact on the schedule.
 This brief video provides a general sense of how the project will be constructed.
 The timeline shown in the film should be considered to be approximate.
 A general timeline of the project is also provided to give users a sense of how the job will unfold between now and 2016.

-During fall, 2013 there may be periodic lane closures to facilitate the excavation of test pits for utility investigations in preparation for upcoming work in spring, 2014.
+During the winter of 2013-2014, there will be periodic lane closures to facilitate the excavation of test pits for utility investigations in preparation for upcoming work in spring, 2014.
 Lane closures will take place outside of peak commuting periods and will not have an impact on MBTA ferry operations.
 Additional updates regarding lane closures will be made available through this website.
 You may also wish to join our stakeholder database to receive project information.
 A project hotline (617-504-2924) is available for members of the community with an immediate question or concern about a specific construction activity at the Fore River site.
 This telephone number is staffed whenever construction activities are in progress.

 Third Shift Status

-As of the week of November 11, 2013 construction is underway on the Fore River Bridge Replacement Project with installation of the permanent bridge foundation components moving ahead.
+Over the next several weeks, work will continue on the Fore River Bridge Replacement Project with installation of the permanent bridge foundation components moving ahead.
 At the Quincy tower, work on the concrete plinths is ongoing.
-West of the Quincy tower, on the bank of the river, work on the land shafts has begun.
+West of the Quincy tower, on the bank of the river, work on the land shafts is complete.
 The land shafts are part of the foundations for the approach spans which will eventually connect the bridge's movable span and land-based approach ramps.
-At the Weymouth tower site, work on the south side drilled shafts is ongoing while the north side footing box is being prepared for rebar and concrete.
+At the Weymouth tower site, work on the south side drilled shafts is complete and the north plinth is being prepared to receive the first lift of concrete.
+Land drilled shaft production has begun on the Weymouth bank of the river.
+These shafts are associated with the foundations of the new bridge's approach spans.

 Work is also underway on dolphin and fender construction.
 Dolphin and fender installation is supported by crews already on the job and does not include expansion of the forces on site.
 Area residents are reminded that worker parking has been provided at 40 Cleverly Court, in the Fore River shipyard or elsewhere within the MassDOT right-of-way or easements.
 As such, worker parking will not impact public streets now or at any point during the project.